How to Clean a Polyurethane Brush Effortlessly

 Step #4: Clean the Brush With Soap

 Next, head over to the nearest sink and clean the brush with clean, running water.
 It is better to rub it with a soap dish and scrub with your hands.
-Our pro painters advised to wash it about two to three times until you achieve squeaky clean bristles.
+Many pro painters advised to wash it about two to three times until you achieve squeaky clean bristles.

 cleaning brush with soap and water